awsdocs/aws-lambda-developer-guide/doc_source/with-ddb-example.md

 Create an event source mapping in AWS Lambda\.
 This event source mapping associates the DynamoDB stream with your Lambda function\.
 After you create this event source mapping, AWS Lambda starts polling the stream\.

 Run the following AWS CLI `create-event-source-mapping` command\.
-After the command executes, note down the UUID\.
+After the command runs, note down the UUID\.
 You'll need this UUID to refer to the event source mapping in any commands, for example, when deleting the event source mapping\.

 ```
 $ aws lambda create-event-source-mapping --function-name ProcessDynamoDBRecords \